SEA INDEX® TOOL

 – Blauer Engel for environmentally friendly ship design

 Set against benchmarks and the average ratios of the superyacht fleet, the SEA Index assessment reveals if any given superyacht stands above or below the new baseline.
-If the relative environmental performance is truly excellent, it is awarded five stars, the highest rating.
+If the relative energy intensity performance is truly above par, it is awarded five stars, the highest rating.
 The number of stars decreases for yachts with a lower relative energy-efficiency performance.
-Superyachts who meet the SEA Index Phase II minimum criteria (3 stars or above) can fly the SEA Index flag and be recognised for their less-impactful performance.
+Superyachts that meet the SEA Index Phase II minimum criteria (3 stars or above) can join the Superyacht Eco Association, fly the SEA Index pennant flag, be recognised among peers for their less-impactful performance and benefit from preferential YCM marina berth rates.

 While impact is measured through CO2 emission levels, it is not the only criteria.
 One of the important aspects is that the index takes into account the CO2 per gross ton, which is representative of the volume of the vessel’s enclosed space – a measure of the utility of the vessel without influence of the space usage.

 The rating metric of the SEA Index is based on the approach taken by the UN’s International Maritime Organisation, plus specific customisations for application to superyachts.
 The initial benchmarks were generated from data provided by 130 yachts, ranging from 40-140 meters in size, with every data point of the assessment collected and validated by the SEA.
-Phase II of the SEA Index has included data from over 300 yachts.
-The approach taken is to calculate a representative CO2 emission rate at sea and a representative CO2 emission rate when at anchor/berth and weight them by a nominal operating profile
+Phase II of the SEA Index included data from over 300 validated yachts.
+In Phase III, the operational AIS data was obtained for 392 yachts for the year 2021.
+The approach taken is to calculate a representative CO2 emission rate at sea and a representative CO2 emission rate when at anchor/berth and weight them by a nominal operating profile.